Cuates/centosinstall/database/mariadb/ReadMe.md

   * select user,host,password from mysql.user;
   * show databases;
   * GRANT ALL ON \*.\* TO user_name@ip_address IDENTIFIED BY 'user_password';
+  * FLUSH PRIVILEGES;
+   * The above command is to apply changes
   * exit;
 * `mariadb --version`